 This course focuses on (1) the competitive advantage that a business unit can derive from innovative and efficient production and delivery of its goods and services and on (2) analytical approaches that are useful in understanding and improving an organization's operations.
 Specific modules include process diagramming and analysis; measuring and managing flow times; inventory control and optimization; supply chain coordination and operations strategy.
 Cases will be used to illustrate operational efficiency and its significance to the profitability of a firm.
 Prerequisite: MGTSC 501.

 SMO 502: Organization Strategy - Managing Organizations (Core Elective)

 The first part of this course examines the formation of business strategy.
 It recognizes the complexities and messiness of strategy formation and explores how organizations actually develop strategies.
 The second part examines the evolution, determinants, and relevance of alternative ways of organizing.
 Contemporary ideas (e.g. re-engineering, the learning organization, virtual organizations) are critically reviewed.
 Not open to students who have completed SMO 610.
 Prerequisite: SMO 500.

 As part of our MBA capstone course (SMO 641: Business Strategy), you will work with an outside organization on a strategic issue they are facing.
 Your team will identify the issue and potential solutions, recommend a course of action and develop an implementation plan for your client.
 This provides an opportunity to apply what you've learned in the Alberta MBA in a real-world setting and gain experience during your studies.

 Along with our MBA Capstone course (Business Strategy), the remainder of the MBA allows you to tailor the degree to your own interests.
-Roughly half of Alberta MBA students complete the General MBA by choosing from our elective courses.
-You would also have the opportunity to complete one of our six specializations or three areas of focus:
+Roughly half of UAlberta MBA students complete the General MBA by choosing from our elective courses.
+You would also have the opportunity to follow one of our MBA Career Tracks or our Real Estate areas of focus: